quantsingularity/AlphaMind/infrastructure/README.md

 ## License

-This enhanced infrastructure configuration is provided under the same license as the main AlphaMind project.
+This infrastructure configuration is provided under the same license as the main AlphaMind project.
 See the [LICENSE](../LICENSE) file for details.

 ## Disclaimer